Overview

 👀 On the Ground

-The museum is divided into two main sections.
-The French colonial section occupies the majority of the preserved buildings and covers the construction of the prison, the conditions in which Vietnamese political prisoners were held, accounts of escape attempts, and the use of the guillotine — which is displayed on site.
-The exhibits include shackles, cell reconstructions, and photographs of prisoners.
-The American War section documents the experiences of US pilots held at Hoa Lo from the mid-1960s onward, including personal items, photographs, and accounts of daily life in captivity.
-The North Vietnamese government's presentation of this period emphasises the humane treatment of prisoners — a characterisation disputed by many former POWs, including Senator John McCain, whose flight suit is displayed in the collection.
+The museum divides into two main sections.
+The French colonial section covers the construction of the prison, conditions for Vietnamese political prisoners, escape attempts, and the use of the guillotine - which is displayed on site, along with shackles, cell reconstructions, and prisoner photographs.
+The American War section documents US pilots held at Hoa Lo from the mid-1960s onward, including personal items, photographs, and accounts of captivity.
+John McCain's flight suit is in the collection.
+The North Vietnamese framing emphasises humane treatment - a characterisation disputed by many former POWs.
+The interior is air-conditioned and has fans throughout.
+With the audio guide, the full visit takes 1.5 to 2 hours.

 Travel Tips